dzzie/humidor.net/Arduino/tft/Readme.md

 If your counting, there are only 7 wires to hookup, (and two sets of power/ground connections)

+If you want to get up and running quickly, buy a pack of the male to female jumpers.

+All of the connections can be a simple matter of just plugging parts together.

+There is very little soldering required in this build.
+(just the 8 pins on the wifi board header, and the 3 pads on the tft shield)

+In the build pictures (\hardware_picts\tft) you can see I decided to use a scrap of circuit board and solder the wires on.
+This was just my preference for a compact layout.
+The jumpers approach will work fine as well.
+Just be aware a wire may come loose if it gets jostled around allot.

 Next edit public.ini and then save as private.ini.
 Now copy the files from the SDCard_Files folder